 - Step One line of the test case

 - Command Instructions run for each step of the test case.

 - Partial run Run for only some steps of the test case.
 You can specify the scope using the blue bar displayed to the left of each step on the Edit Test Screen.

 - Run each step test Run all steps for one test.
 You cannot run all the steps unless you end the element inspection mode.

-- Batch execution Run all steps within the project as a batch.
+- Batch run Run all steps within the project as a batch.
 You can perform a scheduled execution or run by specifying a special test case.

-- Locator Character string for specifying UI elements operated at the time of the test (id, xPath, css selector, etc.) The user can add an original locator.
+- Locator Character string for specifying UI elements operated at the time of the test (id, xpath, etc.) The user can add an original locator.

 Next, we shall explain how to establish test automation practices in your organization in the fastest possible time.